Edgewell Personal Care (EPC)

 Francesca Weissman, Chief Financial Officer

-Francesca Weissman will assume the role of Chief Financial Officer at Edgewell Personal Care on December 1, 2024.
-She joined Edgewell in 2019 and currently serves as the Senior Vice President of Finance and Business Strategy.
-Ms. Weissman brings over 25 years of extensive experience in finance, accounting, M&A, and corporate strategy.
-Her previous leadership roles include Chief Financial Officer of Party City Retail Group, Senior Vice President of Finance and Strategy at Ahold USA, and Chief Financial Officer of Stop & Shop.
-She also spent more than 12 years in various executive finance positions at Heineken USA and began her career with Ernst & Young.
+Francesca Weissman became Chief Financial Officer of Edgewell Personal Care effective December 1, 2024.
+She joined Edgewell in 2019 and brings over 25 years of extensive finance experience, encompassing finance, accounting, mergers and acquisitions, and corporate strategy.
+Before her role at Edgewell, Ms. Weissman served as CFO of Party City Retail Group, Senior Vice President of Finance and Strategy at Ahold USA, and CFO of Stop & Shop.
+She also held various executive finance positions at Heineken USA for over 12 years and began her career at Ernst & Young.

 AI Analysis | Feedback